astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 total force pushing down on the floor below the box would be $mg$.
-However, this is not from applying a gravitational force, in the sense of $mg=GMm/R^2$, but from considering the gravitational redshift of photons moving upwards in the curved space around the Earth's mass.
+However, this is not from applying a gravitational force, in the sense of $mg=GMm/R^2$, but from considering the gravitational redshift of photons moving upwards in the curved spacetime around the Earth's mass.

 ## Einstein's Equation